Please note that the application deadlines for Winter 2023 are as follows:

 |Master of Science (M.Sc.)
 Microbiology and Immunology (Thesis) (45 credits)|

 The primary goal of this program is to provide students with unique opportunities to learn experimental designs and fundamental research techniques, and objectively synthesize information from scientific literature.
 These tools enable the students to focus on major research topics offered by the Department: molecular microbiology, mycology, microbial physiology, virology, genetics, immunology, drug design, and aspects of host-parasite relationships.
 Each M.Sc. student chooses their preferred major research area and research supervisor.
 Following an interview, the student is presented with a research topic and offered a studentship (amounts vary).
-Each student must register for our graduate courses (two seminars, two reading and conference courses, and three current topics).
+Each student must register for our graduate courses (two seminars, two reading and conference courses).
 If pertinent to the student’s research program, the research adviser may advise the student to take additional courses.

 Most of our students, after one year, are proficient researchers, and some first authors of a research publication.
 M.Sc. students may fast-track to the Ph.D. program after three terms of residency.
 The remaining students advance their microbiology background by opting to enter into medicine, epidemiology, biotechnology, or pharmaceutical disciplines.